AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Data and Methodology

-TikTok is the fastest growing social network in the post-pandemic era, allowing users to publish and share short videos ranging from 15 to 60 seconds.
-It had 1506 million downloads in 2021 and has been the most downloaded social media application globally, surpassing Instagram, which had 1048 million downloads~\cite{barta2023influencer}.
-In 2022, the average daily time spent on the TikTok mobile app by users worldwide was almost equivalent to that of Facebook and Instagram combined~\cite{zhang2023social}.
+In addition, among many social media platforms, TikTok has become the fastest-growing social network in the post-pandemic era, allowing users to publish and share short videos ranging from 15 to 60 seconds.
+It recorded 1.506 billion downloads in 2021, surpassing Instagram, which had 1.048 billion downloads~\cite{barta2023influencer}.
+In 2022, the average daily time users worldwide spent on the TikTok mobile app was nearly equivalent to the combined time spent on Facebook and Instagram~\cite{zhang2023social}.

 There are three main reasons for choosing TikTok as the survey platform for this study.
-First, as of December 15, 2023, videos under the tags related to AI painting on TikTok, such as ``aiart'', ``midjourny'', and ``stable diffusion'', have received 10.7B, 7.5B, and 2.3B views.
-This not only indicates that a large amount of content related to AIGP has been widely disseminated on the TikTok platform, but also shows that users have a high degree of motivation and willingness to participate in discussions about AI-related topics.
-Second, based on TikTok's recommendation algorithms, the platform analyzes users' viewing preferences and directly pushes videos to them on the ``For you'' page~\cite{zhao2020analysis}.
-In this process, the viewer has no idea what the next video is about, thus avoiding the influence of users' utilitarian participation on the video views in the experimental data.
-According to the Authentic Self Theory, individuals are more likely to exhibit genuine reactions when confronted with random events because they have limited time to prepare or control their responses~\cite{vannini2008authenticity}.
-Therefore, when a video with uncertain content like the one in TikTok suddenly ``pops up'' in front of the user, the user's reactions are more likely to be genuine.
-Last but not least, according to TikTok's platform management guidelines, all videos involving AI-generated content must be labeled, and videos without labels will not pass the platform's review.
-Therefore, compared to other social media platforms such as Reddit, Instagram, and Twitter, TikTok is undoubtedly the most appropriate choice.
+First, as of December 15, 2023, videos under tags related to AI painting on TikTok, such as ``aiart'', ``midjourney'', and ``stable diffusion'', had accumulated 10.7B, 7.5B, and 2.3B views, respectively.
+This indicates that a large amount of AIGP-related content has been widely disseminated on TikTok, and that users show a high level of motivation and willingness to engage in discussions on AI-related topics.
+Second, TikTok’s recommendation algorithm analyzes users’ viewing preferences and pushes content directly to them on the ``For You'' page~\cite{zhao2020analysis}.
+In this process, users are unaware of what video will appear next, which reduces the influence of utilitarian behavior on video engagement metrics in the experimental data.
+According to the Authentic Self Theory, individuals are more likely to exhibit genuine reactions when confronted with random events, as they have limited time to prepare or control their responses~\cite{vannini2008authenticity}.
+Therefore, when a video with unpredictable content appears suddenly on TikTok, the user's reaction is more likely to be authentic.
+Last but not least, according to TikTok’s platform management guidelines, all videos involving AI-generated content must be labeled.
+Videos without proper labeling will not pass the platform's review.
+Fig.~\ref{user interface} shows an overview of TikTok’s user interface elements.
+Therefore, compared with other social media platforms such as Reddit, Instagram, and Twitter, TikTok is undoubtedly the most appropriate choice.